adamw/website/content/blog/2011-04-29-di-in-scala-cake-pattern-pros-cons.md

     }</p></div>
     ";}
 categories:
-  - Cake Pattern
-  - Dependency Injection
+  - dependency injection
-  - Java
+  - java
-  - Scala
+  - scala
-  - Uncategorized
+  - modularity

 ---
 I&#8217;ve been looking at alternatives for java-style DI and DI containers which would use pure Scala; a promising candidate is the Cake Pattern (see my [earlier blog post][1] for information on how the Cake Pattern works).
 FP enthusiast also claim that they don&#8217;t need any DI frameworks, as higher-order functions are enough.